nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. note::
     The following procedure uses the gaming mouse configuration as an example.

-To use the nRF Desktop project with your custom board:
+To use the nRF Desktop application with your custom board:

-1. Define the board by copying the nRF Desktop board files that are the closest match for your hardware.
+1. Define the reference design by copying the nRF Desktop reference design files that are the closest match for your hardware.
-   For example, for gaming mouse use ``nrf/boards/arm/nrf52840gmouse_nrf52840``.
+   For example, for gaming mouse use :file:`nrf/boards/arm/nrf52840gmouse_nrf52840`.
 #.
 Edit the DTS files to make sure they match the hardware configuration.
+   Pay attention to the following elements:

+   * Pins that are used.
-   Pay attention to pins that are used and to the bus configuration for optical sensor.
+   * Bus configuration for optical sensor.

 #.
-Edit the board's Kconfig files to make sure they match the required system configuration.
+Edit the reference design's Kconfig files to make sure they match the required system configuration.
    For example, disable the drivers that will not be used by your device.
 #.
 Copy the project files for the device that is the closest match for your hardware.
-   For example, for gaming mouse these are located at ``applications/nrf_desktop/configure/nrf52840gmouse_nrf52840``.
+   For example, for gaming mouse these are located at :file:`applications/nrf_desktop/configure/nrf52840gmouse_nrf52840`.
 #.
-Optionally, depending on the board, edit the DTS overlay file.
+Optionally, depending on the reference design, edit the DTS overlay file.
-   This step is not required if you have created a new board and its DTS files fully describe your hardware.
+   This step is not required if you have created a new reference design and its DTS files fully describe your hardware.
    In such case, the overlay file can be left empty.
 #.
 In Kconfig, ensure that the following modules that are specific for gaming mouse are enabled:

    * :ref:`nrf_desktop_motion`
    * :ref:`nrf_desktop_wheel`
    * :ref:`nrf_desktop_buttons`
    * :ref:`nrf_desktop_battery_meas`
    * :ref:`nrf_desktop_leds`

 #.
-For each module enabled, change its ``_def`` file to match your hardware:
+For each module enabled, change its :file:`_def` file to match your hardware.
+   Apply the following changes, depending on the module:

    Motion module
      * The ``nrf52840gmouse_nrf52840`` uses the PMW3360 optical motion sensor.